saifulislam2015/BuildingManagementSystem/README.md

-# NavigatorApp
+# BMS

-A React App to emulate navigation. pom.xml and web.xml are included in order to produce a war file.
+A React App to emulate client side of a Demo Building Management System.
-WAR is much easier to deploy on tomcat.